prof18/marcogomiero.com/posts/2020/kmm-shared-app-architecture/index.md

-# Choosing the right architecture for Kotlin Multiplatform, Jetpack Compose and SwiftUI
+# Choosing the right architecture for a [new] Kotlin Multiplatform, Jetpack Compose and SwiftUI app

 Recently, I've started to work on (yet another) side project: Money Flow.
 As the name suggests, this is an application to help me track all the expenses and incomes.
 I've thought and designed it almost a year ago but only now I've found the time to start writing actual code.